EducationalTestingService/skll/doc/run_experiment.rst

 .. note::
     Tuples are not supported in the config file, and will lead to parsing errors.
     Make sure to replace tuples with lists when specifying fixed parameters.
-    For example, the following parameter contains a tuple:
+    As an example, consider the following parameter that's usually defined as a tuple in scikit-learn:

     .. code-block:: python

        {'hidden_layer_sizes': (28, 28)}

-    To specify it in `fixed_parameter`, use a list:
+    To specify it in `fixed_parameters`, use a list instead:

     .. code-block:: python